NKID00/redstone-computer-utilities/README.md

 This mod supports Minecraft 1.19.2 and requires the latest Fabric Loader and Fabric API.

-This mod is server-side-only for multiplayer and needs to be installed on client-side for singleplayer.
+Only server-side installation is required for multiplayer and client-side installation is required for singleplayer.

 Python 3.6 or newer is required to use the provided Python library.